-B.3.
 Carry Portfolios with Developed Countries Only

-As a robustness check, we also test our results on 14 developed countries: Australia, Belgium, Canada, Denmark, France, Germany, Italy, Japan, the Netherlands, New Zealand, Norway, Sweden, Switzerland, and the U.K..
+As a robustness check, we also test our results on 14 developed countries: Australia, Belgium, Canada, Denmark, France, Germany, Italy, Japan, Netherlands, New Zealand, Norway, Sweden, Switzerland and United Kingdom.
 This smaller sample starts with 14 countries and covers 10 countries after the launch of the Euro in January 1999.
-The results are summarized in Panel B of Table VIII.
-Again, we see that a pattern of increasing exposures to liquidity risk as we move from portfolio 6, which contains funding currencies, to portfolio 1, which contains target currencies.
-For this subsample including currencies from developed countries only, we can estimate the noise betas with better precision, and the pattern of increasing liquidity exposure is indeed monotonic.
+The results are summarized in Panel B of Table 8.

+Again, we see that a pattern of increasing exposures to liquidity risk as we move from portfolio 6 that contains funding currencies to portfolio 1 that contains target currencies.
+For this subsample including currencies from developed countries only, we can estimate the noise beta's with better precision, and the pattern of increasing liquidity exposure is indeed monotonic.
 Without risk adjustment, portfolio 1 provides an average excess return of 53 basis points per month.
-With risk adjustment, however, the two-factor alpha shrinks to -15 basis points with an insignificant t-statistic of 0.79.
-By contrast, using only the market portfolio as risk adjustment, the CAPM alpha is 43 basis points with a t-statistic of 1.98.
+With risk adjustment, however, the two-factor alpha shrinks to -15 basis points with a insignificant t-stat of 0.79.
+By contrast, using only the market portfolio as risk adjustment, the CAPM alpha is 43 basis points with a t-stat of 1.98.

 This robustness result is also consistent with what we find using other carry trade indices.
-Given the popularity of carry trades, money managers provide several carry trade indices.
-The JP Morgan IncomeFX index, for example, focuses on 14 currency pairs of developed countries.
-Using its monthly returns from November 1995 through December 2011, we find that this index return has a noise beta of -0.833 with a t-statistic of -2.70.
-Without any risk adjustment, its average monthly return in excess of the risk free rate is 59.7 basis points with a t-statistic of 2.35.
-After adjusting for risk exposures, however, its two-factor alpha is no longer statistically significant.
+Given the popularity of carry trade, there are several existing carry trade indices provided by money managers.
+The JP Morgan IncomeFX index is one of them and it focuses on 14 currency pairs of developed countries.
+Using its monthly returns from November 1995 through December 2011, we find that this index return has a noise beta of -0.833 with a t-stat of -2.70.
+Without any risk adjustment, its average monthly returns in excess of risk free rate is 59.7 basis points with a t-stat of 2.35.
+After adjust for risk exposures, however, its two-factor alpha is no longer statistically significant.